bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 We now describe the last step in the endomorphism based algorithm for computing point multiplication.
-On inputs m and P, the algorithm first computes the precomputed table T with 8 points (see "Table Precomputation") and then carries out the scalar decomposition and scalar recoding to produce the two arrays m[0]..m[64] and d[0]..d[64\] (see "Scalar Decomposition and Recoding").
+On inputs m and P, the algorithm first computes the recomputed table T with 8 points (see "Table Precomputation") and then carries out the scalar decomposition and scalar recoding to produce the two arrays m[0]..m[64] and d[0]..d[64\] (see "Scalar Decomposition and Recoding").